QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 > You can dig more into **2D** with [Unity 2D](../unity-2d/index.md)<br>
 > You can dig more into **3D** with [Unity 3D](../unity-3d/index.md)

+Most of the time, you will have to go back and forth between your code and [the official documentation](https://docs.unity3d.com/Manual/index.html) or your search engine (there is a search bar in the documentation too).

 <hr class="sl">

 ## Game object